 There is a positive approach to education by praising a child's efforts and hard work.
 Ranking is totally discouraged in favour of encouraging children to make full use of their natural abilities and to become worthwhile members of society.
 Since great importance is attached to the development of a child's character, individuality, initiative and self-confidence are actively encouraged.

 Unlike other schools, subject specialism across the whole curriculum at both infant and junior levels is seen as essential.
 Children experience a variety of well-motivated teachers, expert in their own subject areas, which they present in a style both individual and stimulating.
 As a result children enjoy learning and gain in confidence.
+Specialist subjects include mathematics, English, science, computer programming, creative arts, humanities, music, drama, sport and French.

 The curriculum which is broad and well-balanced includes creative art, craft, design and technology, French, humanities, information technology and computer programming (where children write their own programs) music, physical education and science.
 Children play the recorder, keyboards and various percussion instruments as well as being taught to read music.
 Tuition for cello, piano and recorder is available after school.